moyu-ENV/codeAndData/mangroveStormShiftingDamage/readMe.md

-This site contains the code and data for the study Shifting storm damage to global mangrove ecosystems under a changing climate.
+This site contains the code and data for the study _Shifting storm damage to global mangrove ecosystems under a changing climate_.

 The input.csv file contains training data for the model, which is damage to global mangrove ecosystems from all recorded storms worldwide between 2001 and 2021.